Teleportation: Fiction

+Live performance

+Teleportation illusions have featured in live performances throughout history, often under the fiction of miracles, psychic phenomenon, or magic.
+The cups and balls trick has been performed since 3 BC and can involve balls vanishing, reappearing, teleporting and transposing (objects in two locations interchanging places).
+A common trick of close-up magic is the apparent teleportation of a small object, such as a marked playing card, which can involve sleight-of-hand, misdirection, and pickpocketing.
+Magic shows were popular entertainments at fairs in the 18th century and moved into permanent theatres in the mid-19th century.
+Theatres provided greater control of the environment and viewing angles for more elaborate illusions, and teleportation tricks grew in scale and ambition.
+To increase audience excitement, the teleportation illusion could be conducted under the theme of a predicament escape.
+Magic shows achieved widespread success during the Golden Age of Magic in the late 19th and early 20th centuries.

 Quantum teleportation

-Quantum teleportation is distinct from regular teleportation, as it does not transfer matter from one place to another, but rather transmits the information necessary to prepare a (microscopic) target system in the same quantum state as the source system.
-The scheme was named quantum “teleportation”, because certain properties of the source system are recreated in the target system without any apparent quantum information carrier propagating between the two.
+Quantum teleportation is distinct from regular teleportation, as it does not transfer matter from one place to another, but rather transmits the quantum information necessary to prepare a (microscopic) target system in the same quantum state as the source system.
+The scheme was named quantum "teleportation", because certain properties of the source system are recreated in the target system without any apparent quantum information carrier propagating between the two.

-In many cases, such as normal matter at room temperature, the exact quantum state of a system is irrelevant for any practical purpose (because it fluctuates rapidly anyway, it "decoheres"), and the necessary information to recreate the system is classical.
-In those cases, quantum teleportation may be replaced by the simple transmission of classical information, such as radio communication.

 In 1993, Bennett et al proposed that a quantum state of a particle could be transferred to another distant particle, without moving the two particles at all.
 This is called quantum state teleportation.
 There are many following theoretical and experimental papers published.
-Researchers believe that quantum teleportation is the foundation of quantum calculation and quantum communication.

 In 2008, M. Hotta proposed that it may be possible to teleport energy by exploiting quantum energy fluctuations of an entangled vacuum state of a quantum field.
-There are some papers published but no experimental verification.
+In 2023, quantum energy teleportation was observed and recorded by Kazuki Ikeda for the first-time across microscopic distances using IBM superconducting computers that are used for quantum computing.

 In 2014, researcher Ronald Hanson and colleagues from the Technical University Delft in the Netherlands, demonstrated the teleportation of information between two entangled quantumbits three metres apart.

-In 2016, Y. Wei showed that in a generalization of quantum mechanics, particles themselves could teleport from one place to another.
+A generalization of quantum mechanics suggests particles could be teleported from one place to another.
 This is called particle teleportation.
 With this concept, superconductivity can be viewed as the teleportation of some electrons in the superconductor and superfluidity as the teleportation of some of the atoms in the cellular tube.
-This effect is not predicted to occur in standard quantum mechanics.
+Further analysis shows that the teleportation time increases with the square root of mass and longer teleportation times require sustained quantum coherence.
+While particle teleportation may be feasible for an electron, a proton may not be feasible.